SSTalha/MiHRM/README.md

 ## 💡 Core Functionalities

 ### 1. Employee Attendance
 Track employee attendance and working hours effortlessly.
-MiHRM’s attendance system allows you to monitor productivity, ensure compliance with work schedules, and maintain attendance records in a streamlined manner.
+MiHRM’s attendance system enables you to monitor productivity, ensure compliance with work schedules, and maintain accurate attendance records.
+Employees can log their hours, and managers can review attendance reports to ensure all employees are adhering to their work schedules.

 ### 2. Leave Requests
 Employees can submit leave requests that follow a structured approval workflow, helping HR manage leave applications efficiently.
-This feature also keeps track of remaining leave balances, simplifying leave management for both employees and managers.
+This feature maintains a record of leave balances, making it simple for both employees and managers to track remaining leave days.
+Managers can approve or reject requests and provide feedback directly through the system.

 ### 3. Project Management
 Easily create, update, and delete projects.
 This functionality ensures that all projects are properly documented and tracked throughout their lifecycle.
-Administrators can assign team members to projects and set deadlines to ensure proper oversight.
+Administrators can assign team members to projects, set deadlines, and add necessary resources.
+Track project progress, manage timelines, and ensure milestones are met, all in one place.

 ### 4. Project Assignment
 Assign projects to employees with ease.
-MiHRM allows administrators to validate employee IDs and assign projects accordingly, ensuring accurate tracking of project responsibilities and a smooth workflow.
+MiHRM allows administrators to validate employee IDs and assign projects accordingly.
+This ensures accurate tracking of project responsibilities, and employees can view their assignments and deadlines.
+Seamlessly reassign projects and manage workloads to ensure balanced distribution of tasks.

 ### 5. Salary Management
 Manage payroll with precision.
 This module ensures all salary records are up to date and processed correctly.
-Admins can update salary details, issue payments, and track salary histories to ensure transparency and accuracy.
+Admins can update salary details, issue payments, and track salary histories.
+Generate comprehensive payroll reports, manage deductions and increments, and ensure timely salary disbursement.

 ### 6. Perks Management
 Reward and incentivize your employees by managing perks and benefits efficiently.
-The system allows you to set up various perks and track their assignment to employees, ensuring a structured approach to managing employee rewards.
+The system allows you to set up various perks, such as bonuses, allowances, and benefits.
+Track the assignment of these perks to employees, and automatically calculate eligibility based on predefined criteria.
+Ensure your employees feel valued and motivated.

 ### 7. Two-Factor Authentication (2FA)
 Security is a priority!
 MiHRM integrates with Google Authenticator to provide 2FA, giving your employees and admins an extra layer of security when logging in.
-This feature ensures sensitive data is always protected.
+This feature ensures that even if login credentials are compromised, unauthorized access is prevented.
+Protect sensitive data and maintain high security standards.

+### 8. Announcements
+Publish and manage company-wide announcements efficiently.
+This feature allows admins to create, schedule, and publish announcements visible to all employees.
+Use this tool to inform staff about important updates, upcoming events, policy changes, and more.
+Keep everyone in the loop with timely and well-documented announcements.

 ---

 ## 📦 Packages Used

 MiHRM leverages powerful third-party packages to extend functionality.
 Some of the key packages include:
-- `guzzlehttp/guzzle`
-- `laravel/tinker`
+- `guzzlehttp/guzzle - laravel/tinker`
 - `spatie/laravel-permission`
 - `tymon/jwt-auth`
+- `pragmarx/google2fa`
-- `pragmarx/google2fa-laravel`
+- `laravel`
 - `simplesoftwareio/simple-qrcode`

-- And many more!
+And many more!

 ---